jorenberg/dotfiles/README.md

 ## Topical
 Everything's built around topic areas.
 If you're adding a new area to your forked dotfiles — say, "PERL" — you can simply add a `PERL` directory and put files in there.
 Afterthat, you can commit directly in to `root` directory of the project.

+## What's inside?
+A lot of stuff.
+Seriously, a lot of stuff.
+Check them out in the file browser above and see what components may mesh up with you.
+[Fork it](https://github.com/iamprabhat/dotfiles/fork), remove what you don't use, and build on what you do use.